2010 Parañaque local elections

 Local elections were held in Parañaque City on May 10, 2010 within the Philippine general election.
 The voters elected for the elective local posts in the city: the mayor, vice mayor, the congressman, and the councilors, eight of them in the two districts of the city.

 Background

 Mayor Florencio "Jun" Bernabe Jr. ran for re-election for third and final term.
 He was challenged by former Mayor Joselito "Joey" Marquez and Rep. Eduardo "Ed" Zialcita.

 Vice Mayor Gustavo "Gus" Tambunting ran for re-election.
 He was challenged by former Vice Mayor Andres Jose "Anjo" Yllana for the second time.

 First District Rep. Eduardo "Ed" Zialcita was term-limited, and he ran for mayor.
-His place was contested by former Laguna Vice Governor Edwin Olivarez, son of former Mayor Pablo Olivarez; Rolando Bernabe, son of Mayor Florencio "Jun" Bernabe Jr., Epimaco "Junjun" Densing III, Edison "Ed"Javier, Fortunata "Naty" Magsombol, and Delfin "Ding" Wenceslao Jr.
+His place was contested by former Laguna Vice Governor Edwin Olivarez, son of former Mayor Pablo Olivarez; Rolando Bernabe, brother of Mayor Florencio "Jun" Bernabe Jr., Epimaco "Junjun" Densing III, Edison "Ed"Javier, Fortunata "Naty" Magsombol, and Delfin "Ding" Wenceslao Jr.

 Second District Rep. Roilo Golez ran for third and final term.
 He was challenged by Pedro "Pete" Montano.